xierox/repair_duplicate_sep_hwid/Readme.md

 - To reset the the hardware ID of affected clients, move them into the group **My Company\Repair Duplicate HWID**.
 The clients will download and run the RepairClonedImage.exe tool shortly after their next heartbeat.
 - Shortly after this tool is run, clients will check into the SEPM and should show up correctly.

 **WARNING:** Do NOT move all clients into this group.
 Only move clients affected by this issue!
 Moving a large number of non-affected clients into this group will result in a large number of stale client records.
-These will be removed, by default, after 30 days, but there will be a large number of stale client records until then!
+These will be removed, by default, after 30 days, but there will be a large number of stale client records until then

+## Step 5: Move clients back to their proper groups
+- When the tool has run across your computers and the duplicate hardware ID issue is resolved, move the clients from **My Computer\Repair Duplicate HWID** back to their proper groups.
+Do not leave clients in this group indefinitely.

 ------------------------------------------------------------------------
 # Tips